Racing is on this coming Sunday with a briefing at midday. (Skippers registration link)

 The winter calendar is now on the website here.
 We intend to race every second Sunday with various race types during the season, including short and long courses, pursuit starts and some novelty days.
 The first race day will be on the 8th of May in two weeks.

 We want to attend several away events, starting with the Peel Island Marathon race, hosted by the Cleveland Yacht Club.
 We have eight Corsairs entered for what the weather forecast says will be fantastic sailing conditions.
 There’s also the Brisbane Valley Sailing Club’s two-day regatta at Wivenhoe Dam in June and Humpybong’s Winterbash.
 Skippers, please think about whether you’d prefer to attend those away events or race locally.
+We’re hoping to start regular Juniors sessions in a few weeks too.

+Membership fees will shortly be halved since we’re halfway through our season.
 We will need volunteers for the various daily roles, and a proposed roster will be available on the website soon.
+Registration for the first day will be sent out soon.
+See you in two weeks!

 Our final two races for the disrupted Summer Season will be on this coming Sunday.
 (Sorry, but the other abandoned days will have to be cancelled) We will then break for a few weeks, to return for the winter season!
 At that time, we look forward to having a few more qualified dinghy instructors, who can start up our juniors program again.